Handicap

 Overview

 The Handicap Competition is a great complement to the Race Series competition as it seeks to reward improvement rather than absolute performance.
 The scoring system also has an inbuilt bias to favour slower runners, hence the club members performing best in the handicap are likely to be quite a different set of names from those winning the Race Series!
 This is a particularly good competition for new runners as the competition rewards continuous improvement through the year.
-The race is run on a monthly basis on a 5.6km course starting and finishing at the cricket club.
+The race is run on a monthly basis (with the exception of August and September) on a 5.6km course starting and finishing at the cricket club.
 The competition winner is determined in December based on points scored through the year.

 Explanation